Thoracic outlet syndrome: Diagnosis

 MRI scan can show the anatomy of the thoracic outlet, the soft tissues causing compression, and can show directly the brachial plexus compression.

+It has been reported by advanced physiotherapist Rob Patterson that the UK lags behind the US on obtaining a diagnosis for the condition.

 Classification

 By structures affected and symptomatology

 There are three main types of TOS, named according to the cause of the symptoms; however, these three classifications have been coming into disfavor because TOS can involve all three types of compression to various degrees.
 The compression can occur in three anatomical structures (arteries, veins and nerves), it can be isolated, or, more commonly, two or three of the structures are compressed to greater or lesser degrees.
 In addition, the compressive forces can be of different magnitude in each affected structure.
 Therefore, symptoms can be variable.